Negative Dialectics: Influence

 Adorno's work has had a large impact on cultural criticism, particularly through Adorno's analysis of popular culture and the culture industry.
-Adorno's account of dialectics has influenced Joel Kovel, the sociologist and philosopher John Holloway, the anarcho-primitivist philosopher John Zerzan, the sociologist Boike Rehbein, and the Austrian musicologist Sebastian Wedler.
+Adorno's account of dialectics has influenced Joel Kovel, the sociologist and philosopher John Holloway, the anarcho-primitivist philosopher John Zerzan, and the sociologist Boike Rehbein,.

 The book has also had an influence on Holocaust historiographers, such as Zygmunt Bauman, Yehuda Bauer, and Saul Friedländer.
 In addition, the memoirs of camp survivors such as Jean Amery and Tadeusz Borowski can be seen as anticipating or otherwise influencing Adorno's thought in Negative Dialectics.
 Adorno's critique of systemic thinking can explain the taboo of formulating precise explanations for why the Holocaust happened and what specific outcomes the Final Solution intended to achieve.
 It suggests that in trying to do so, we approach the limits of knowledge; particularly pertaining to the abyss of what was experienced subjectively in the camps, summarized in the phrase "Here is no why," uttered by a camp guard to an inmate at Auschwitz.